gillima/frety/README.md

-# frety
+# Frety

-Python application to learn note positions on the guitar fretboard
+Python application to learn note positions on the guitar fretboard.